jayh92/DrinkMate/README.md

 - 4/01/14: Port to device troubles with visual assets.
 Changed "drawable" ImageViews to TextViews for screen compatability
 - 4/12/14: Porting to device and "shake" test to get a random drink is up and running
 - 4/15/14: Modifications to database necessary current implementation will work but is clunky.
+- 4/18/14: All for debugging and application information has been converted into a LogCat implementation.
+- 4/21/14: Database V.3 is being used.
+Code cleaned up in MainActivity.java and DatabaseHelper.java

 | TESTING |

-- Testing will be based on JUnit Tests and Android Test Suite.
-Android's test suite is based on JUnit tests and they can implement components of the phone.
+-  Android's test suite is based on JUnit tests and they can implement components of the phone.
+Class tests have been implemented in the com.isat.drinkmate.testing package.
   - Android: http://developer.android.com/tools/testing/testing_android.html
   - JUnit: http://www.vogella.com/tutorials/JUnit/article.html
   - Sensor tests: Ported to device and tested shake functionality first by changing background color of device then to selecting a random drink based on the proper event listener.